Cincinnati-Design-LAB/architour/src/content/buildings/uc-steger-student-life-center.md

 architect: Moore Ruble Yudel
 associate_architect: Glaserworks
 original_function: A place for students to meet, eat and work together.
-significance: >-
+---

 The 40-foot wide building wraps around the Engineering College creating the north edge of the new Main Steet leading to the center of the campus.
----